chapmanj-2810/sudoku-solver/README.md

 # sudoku-solver
-Python code to exhaustively solve sudoku problems.
+Python code (in progress) to exhaustively solve sudoku problems.